 Check into the exclusive, intimate, eco-friendly Nile Safari with only eight Bandas overlooking the River Nile.
 This is one of Murchison Falls Park’s best luxury Lodges.
-It is simply a cut above the rest with its subdued elegance and style, and there is nothing that compares to it.
-A perfect luxury lodge without the crowd, and it is undoubtedly an out-of-the-ordinary lodge.
+It is a cut above the rest with its subdued elegance and style, and nothing compares to it.
+It is a perfect luxury lodge without the crowd and undoubtedly an out-of-the-ordinary one.

 Nile Safari Lodge is a notch above the rest regarding rooms, meals, and service.
 The main Lodge has a bar, dining area, and a superb swimming pool with views of the Nile.